JiayiWang110/Perry-s-Experiment-on-Enron-Email-Dataset./README.md

 ## 2. Reconstructing Perry's Experiment
 ### Step 1: Creating Dynamic Covariates
+Since we don't have Employee's Information file which contains the information of the actors’ genders, departments and seniorities, we can not creat the static covariates.

 ```python
 sampled_emails['From_standardized'] = sampled_emails['From_standardized'].apply(lambda x: str(x) if isinstance(x, (list, tuple)) else x)